Robert Gee: Post war

 After the war, Gee went into politics.
 He first stood for Parliament as a National Democratic Party candidate in the 1918 General Election at Consett, where he finished second.

 He then stood for Parliament as a Conservative in the 1921 Woolwich East by-election against Ramsay MacDonald.
 A great deal of attention was given in the campaign to the contrast between Gee as a Victoria Cross holder and Macdonald as a pacifist who opposed the war.
 Gee won the seat which he held until the next general election the following year, when he lost to the Labour Party candidate.
 He stood unsuccessfully in the 1923 Newcastle-upon-Tyne East by-election and in Bishop Auckland in the 1923 United Kingdom general election.

 He was elected MP for Bosworth at the 1924 general election.
-He became disillusioned with parliamentary life however and he was reported to have been absent from his political duties for over a year at the time of his resignation in 1927, having emigrated to the backwoods of Western Australia with no intention of returning.
+He became disillusioned with parliamentary life however, and he was reported to have been absent from his political duties for over a year at the time of his resignation in 1927, having emigrated to the backwoods of Western Australia with no intention of returning.
 The subsequent 1927 Bosworth by-election was a Liberal gain.

 He died in Perth, Western Australia, aged 84.
 He was cremated at the Karrakatta Crematorium.
-His Victoria Cross is displayed at the Fusilier Museum in the Tower of London, England.
+His VC is displayed at the Fusilier Museum in the Tower of London, England.